Get this wrong and your whole business will likely crumble!

 Think relationships.
 You build relationships by providing value.
 You do this by showing you care.
 It may take a conversation or providing a tool or resource that gives them a result.
 It may be sending them a sample.

 People are usually not going to buy from you the very first time you contact them.
 You need to be a welcoming person.
 Imagine walking into a store.
 Someone greets you and generally asks how they can help you.
 Target audience marketing works just the same.
+Be a helper, a giver of solutions.

 Someone has come to check you out (walked into your store).
 So, you welcome them and ask how you can help.
 You are trying to determine their need or interest so you can provide a solution.
 Will they be ready for your solution?
 Maybe not right away, so you want to soften them up and lead them into a place of trust.
+Find a common connection that will bond you.

 Remember people can buy the same thing from a million different people (maybe an exaggeration), but you want them to choose you.
 Standing out from the crowd is how you market to a target audience.
 We’ll give you more tips and hacks on this in the 5-day Facebook Recruiting Workshop.
 Even though it’s formulated for Facebook, most of the teachings apply to any social media platform.